seventeenseven/theperfectbag/README.md

-An eCommerce application written in NodeJS + ReactJS
+eCommerce app written in NodeJS + ReactJS

 # 👜 The Perfect Bag
 An **eCommerce platform** designed to showcase and sell a curated collection of bags offering features like advanced filtering, secure payments, and seamless user experience.